-Reedley residents are served by the Fresno County Rural Transit Agency (FCRTA), providing fixed-route service on the Orange Cove Transit, Sanger-Reedley College Transit, Kingsburg-Reedley College Transit, and the Dinuba Connection, an FCRTA route provided in partnership with Dinuba Area Regional Transit (DART) (see Figure 3-19, Fresno County Rural Transit Agency Intercounty Routes).
+Reedley residents are served by the Fresno County Rural Transit Agency (FCRTA), providing fixed-route service on the Orange Cove Transit, Sanger-Reedley College Transit, Kingsburg-Reedley College Transit, as shown in Figure 1L-11, Sites Inventory with FCRTA Bus Routes and Stops.
+The City is also served by and the Dinuba Connection, an FCRTA route provided in partnership with Dinuba Area Regional Transit (DART) (see Figure 3-1924, Fresno County Rural Transit Agency Intercounty Routes).

 Orange Cove Transit provides weekday service between Reedley and Fresno.
 Buses make two round trips daily, stopping in Reedley at the Reedley Shopping Center on the northwest corner of Manning Avenue and Buttonwillow Avenue, the Reedley Community Center, and Reedley College.
 Trips originate in Orange Cove and stop in Reedley at approximately 7:20 a.m. and 1:10 p.m. before traveling on to Parlier, Sanger, and Fresno.
 Return service departs from Fresno at approximately 10:00 a.m. and 3:45 p.m., stopping in Sanger and Parlier before arriving in Reedley at approximately 11:15 a.m. and 5:00 p.m., then traveling on to Orange Cove.
 Service is provided on 30-passenger, ADA wheelchair-accessible buses.
 Monthly passes for general service between Reedley and Fresno are \$112.00, with discounted fares available for senior, youth, and disabled residents at \$56.00 monthly.
+Transit service to Orange Cove, Sanger, and Parlier has the potential to be an important connection for farmworkers working at agricultural operations in these cities.

 The Kingsburg-Reedley Transit line provides service between Reedley College and Kingsburg on weekdays, departing from Kingsburg at 7:00 a.m., 11:00 a.m., and 2:30 p.m. and making stops in Selma, Fowler, and Parlier before arriving at Reedley College after approximately 60 to 65 minutes.
 Return service departs from Reedley College at 9:15 a.m., 12:20 p.m., and 3:45 p.m., stopping again in Parlier, Fowler, and Selma before arriving in Kingsburg after approximately 60 to 65 minutes.
 Service is provided on 30-passenger, ADA wheelchair-accessible buses.
-Monthly passes for general service between Reedley College and Kingsburg are \$94.00, with discounted monthly student bus passes available through Reedley College at \$35.00.
+Monthly passes for general service between Reedley College at \$35.00.
+Transit service from Reedley to Parlier, Selma, and Kingsburg has the potential to be an important connection for farmworkers working at agricultural operations in these cities.